waseem-h/kubernetes-operator/website/content/en/docs/Getting Started/latest/installing-the-operator.md

 </code>
 </pre>

-To enable security validation in the jenkins custom resource,set
+To enable security validation in the Jenkins Custom Resource, set

 >jenkins.ValidateSecurityWarnings=true